suspect-devices/bartender/docs/README.md

 ## The source code and the results

 - [https://github.com/suspect-devices/bartender](https://github.com/suspect-devices/bartender)
-  The source code for the bartender service is in the same repository as the content it serves
+  The source code for the bartender service serves the it's documentation as well as several other sites.
 - [https://www.digithink.com](https://www.digithink.com) is the one of the target websites.
 - [https://www.3dangst.com](https://www.3dangst.com) is another one of the target website.
 - [https://bartender.digithink.com/](https://bartender.digithink.com/) contains this and the other documents for the service.